MaximeMulder/MaximeMulder/README.md

 - [Plis](https://github.com/MaximeMulder/plis) is an explicitly parallel instruction set and an associated virtual machine I wrote in Rust as a session project for my winter 2021 virtual machines course.
 - The interpreter of my master's thesis is not yet open sourced, it is written in Java for a statically typed object-oriented language and integrates features such as multiple inheritance, generic typing or static evaluation.

-You can also find my CV [here](https://github.com/MaximeMulder/cv) (as previously mentionned) and a small website I made for a school project [here](https://github.com/MaximeMulder/greentech-website) (or go [here](https://maximemulder.github.io/greentech-pages/) for the deployed and buggy version).
+You can also find my CV [here](https://github.com/MaximeMulder/cv) (as previously mentionned) and a small website I made for a school project [here](https://github.com/MaximeMulder/greentech-website) (or go [here](https://maximemulder.github.io/greentech-pages/) for the deployed version).

 Thank you for reading !